ENCODE-DCC/pyencoded-tools/README.md

 # pyencoded-tools

 ### ENCODE_get_fields.py
+This script takes object identifiers and fieldnames and returns a TSV of the data gathered

 To get multiple objects use the '--object' argument and provide a file with the list of object identifiers